jdlich/cas-docs/content/chapters/10-design-and-branding.md

 Notice `top.jsp` and `bottom.jsp` include files located in `view/jsp/default/ui/includes`.
 These serve as the layout template for the other JSP files, which get injected in between during compilation to create a complete HTML page.

+## Workflow

+After you make changes, the quickest way to see the results in a browser is to copy them to tomcat.
+You do not need to rebuild CAS every time you make a change.

+`rsync` is a handy (and powerful) command line utility that is perfect for the job.

+Here's the command that I use in my skinning projects:

+	rsync -ruv --exclude '*svn' CAS_ROOT/cas-server-webapp/src/main/webapp/* TOMCAT_ROOT/webapps/cas/

+*(Make sure to replace `CAS_ROOT` and `TOMCAT_ROOT` with the appropiate paths.)*

+This will copy only the files that have been changed and give some friendly output.

+For more information on 	`rsync` refer to the help menu like any other command line utility:

+	rsync --help

 ## Glossary of Views

 **authorizationFailure**